wickedv43/TAM-backend/README.md

 Backend for Telegram advertising marketplace (TAM) — connects channel owners with advertisers via escrow-style deals.
 REST API for Mini App, Telegram Bot for dialogs and auto-posting, optional User Bot and TON indexer.

+# Fully Implemented and Working

+## Add Channel Flow

+- A channel administrator can add their channel
+- Channel statistics are fetched automatically via MTProto
+- Key channel attributes can be configured

+## Deal Flow

+- Channel discovery within the list
+- Deal initiation (post text submission)
+- Content upload via Telegram chat (with full formatting preserved)
+- Funds holding (Escrow)
+- Complete deal lifecycle with statuses (Pending, Discussion, In Progress, Awaiting Approval, Published, Completed, etc.)
+- Deal details available across all deal-related screens
+- Communication between parties via Telegram chat
+- Publication time selection and agreement
+- Automatic post publishing
+- Automatic checks ensuring no posts were published after the ad within the required time window, and verifying the ad post was not deleted or edited
+- Notifications for all deal status updates via Telegram chat

+## Wallet / Crypto

+- TON deposit and withdrawal functionality implemented
+- Implemented using a single mnemonic with subaccounts — each user has their own wallet address

+## Implemented on Backend but Not Yet on Frontend

+- Fetching Telegram Premium user statistics
+- Post text editing during revision rounds (for MVP, a simplified frontend flow was chosen)

+## Not Implemented (Considered Excessive for MVP)

+- Brief submission instead of a ready-made post text (backend logic already supports this)
+- Brief marketplace (considered unnecessary for MVP)
+- Channel filters (all required fields already exist in the database)
+- Multi-admin channel management
+- Support for additional content formats (story, repost, native, etc.)

+## Limitations

+- Two bots were used to distribute load: MTProto for statistics, Telegram Bot API for everything else
+- A minimal withdrawal fee to cover gas costs from the user’s balance

+## Future Thoughts

+- New creative formats
+- Brief-based deal flow
+- Channel reputation system
+- More metrics and analytics, recommendations, and smart search
+- Dispute resolution mechanisms (disputes, reports)

+## Important Notes

+- This is an MVP version of the application.
+Some UI elements may be imperfect or incomplete, texts are placeholders, and certain features are implemented minimally for demonstration purposes
+- The project was built by a team of three.
+Our team is capable of delivering end-to-end products, including planning, design, frontend, backend, crypto integration, and deployment

+## AI%

+With the use of AI (primarily newer Claude models), approximately 20% of the backend code and 10% of the frontend code were written.
+AI was used only for lightweight tasks, including interfaces, boilerplate, and replication of existing functionality, strictly following a clearly defined prompt pipeline

 ## Table of Contents

 - [Quick Start (Local Setup)](#quick-start-local-setup)